 In my experience, the change is completed before that.

-Step four – Monitor the DNS change progress
+Step four – Monitor the nameserver change progress

 If you go to www.whatsmydns.net you can monitor how quickly your nameserver change is taking.